Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Gonzaga: Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 4 UConn Huskies (28-8) and the No. 3 Gonzaga Bulldogs (31-5) will compete for a spot in the Final Four of the NCAA Tournament on Saturday.
-UConn is favored by 2.5 points in the West Region bracket final, which begins at 8:49 PM on TBS.
-The matchup has an over/under of 153.5.
+The No. 4 seed UConn Huskies (28-8) and No. 3 seed Gonzaga Bulldogs (31-5) will face off for a spot in the NCAA Tournament Final Four on Saturday at T-Mobile Arena.
+UConn is more likely to win the West Region bracket with sportsbooks installing the as 2.5-point favorites for the game, which tips off at 8:49 PM, airing on TBS.
+The over/under for the matchup is set at 153.5.

 UConn vs. Gonzaga Odds & Info